robatron/githole/README.md

 # githole

-A quick-and-dirty folder auto-synchronization system using [Git](http://en.wikipedia.org/wiki/Git_(software)) and [cron](http://en.wikipedia.org/wiki/Cron).
+A quick-and-dirty folder auto-synchronization system using [Git](http://en.wikipedia.org/wiki/Git_(software) ) and [cron](http://en.wikipedia.org/wiki/Cron).

 ## About

 I wrote this to be a rough, bare-bones alternative to [Dropbox](http://www.dropbox.com/) for my own purposes.

 Githole and Dropbox differ in the following ways:

-### Differences between githole and Dropbox

 #### Advantages